johnmanny/parallel_computing/gaussian_blur/README.md

 During execution, a timer is used to display the approximate runtime in seconds for each implementation.

-# use
+# Use
-While the makefile has some platform specific flags, use through the makefile
+Since this project was implemented for platform-specific specifications, the makefile parallel targets likely won't run on every machine.

-is:
+According to project specifications, here are the makefile commands:
 ```
 make 		// compiles serial implementation
-make par	// compiles parallel implementation
+make par	// compiles parallel implementation, loads ispc module
 make runs	// runs serial implementation
 make runp	// runs parallel implementation
 make clean	// cleans everything - oh wow